Pepe (PEPE) Price Reaches $0.0000 on Top Exchanges

 Pepe Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Pepe directly using US dollars.
-Investors seeking to acquire Pepe should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Pepe using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Pepe directly using U.S. dollars.
+Investors seeking to trade Pepe should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pepe using one of the exchanges listed above.

 Receive News & Updates for Pepe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pepe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.